cristobaltapia/python-wofi/README.rst

 ============

 You need to have the ``wofi`` executable available on the system path (i.e., install Wofi!).
-Everything else that python-rofi needs is provided by the Python standard libraries.
+Everything else that python-wofi needs is provided by the Python standard libraries.